- Events Calendar

 All branches of the Prince George’s County Memorial Library System (PGCMLS) offer workstations to help with customers’ computing needs.

-- Online Catalog and Library Website PCs - Offer access to the Library’s Online Catalog, Licensed Databases, Event Calendar and other Library online resources.
+- Catalog Only PCs - Offer access to the Library’s Online Catalog, Event Calendar and other Library online resources.
 Not all branches provide catalog-only PCs.

 - Reserved PCs - Offer Internet access, MS Office Suite, Library Catalog and Licensed Databases.
 Files can be saved to flash or floppy drives, or copied to a writable CD.
 Customers must provide their own media.
-You will need a valid PGCMLS library card to reserve a session without the intervention of a library staff member.
-Library staff can assist non-library card holders in reserving a computer workstation.
+You will need a valid PGCMLS library card or computer access card to reserve a session without the intervention of a library staff member.
 Each reserved session is for thirty minutes; time may be extended if no one is waiting.